 Solar Leases vs. Direct Ownership: 10 Pros and Cons to Consider 2026

-Direct ownership of a solar energy system is generally the superior financial choice for New Hampshire homeowners who can utilize federal tax credits, offering a significantly higher 25-year return on investment.
+Direct ownership of a solar energy system is generally the superior financial choice for New Hampshire homeowners seeking the highest 25-year return on investment through equity, net metering, and state incentives.
 Solar leases are better suited for residents who lack the tax liability to claim incentives or those who prefer a zero-down, maintenance-free arrangement.
-While ownership builds home equity and provides free electricity after a 6-to-9-year payback period, a lease offers immediate monthly savings without the responsibility of system repairs.
+While ownership builds home equity and provides free electricity after roughly an 8-to-10-year payback period, a lease offers immediate monthly savings without the responsibility of system repairs.

 At a Glance: